IvanMurzak/Unity-EFCore-SQLite/Assets/_PackageRoot/README.md

 # Helpful information

 Read more how to use [EntityFrameworkCore](https://learn.microsoft.com/en-us/ef/ef6/get-started?redirectedfrom=MSDN).
 My favorite approach is `Code First`.
-Please keep in mind because of Unity's .NET Standard 2.1 restrictions we are only limited to use the old version of EntityFrameworkCore 5.0.17.
+Please keep in mind.
+Because of Unity's .NET Standard 2.1 restrictions we are only limited to use the old version of EntityFrameworkCore 5.0.17.
 Newer versions require newer .NET version which Unity doesn't support yet.
 Anyway the version 5.0.17 is a good one for sure!